brainhack-school2020/ArsIsabelle_BHS_Project/README.md

  _(Note from 1st author: "In the data used for the Jounal of Neuroscience publication, a precedure based on similarity to the grand average was applied.
 It was less appropriate to use such a procedure here as it may mask some of the inter-individual differences we are interested in.)_/
 * __Electrodes used for re-referencing__: This was a simple Cz to linked mastoids montage, it's already been referenced.

-Here is what a grand average of the stimuli looks like:
+Here is what a grand average of the FFR looks like:

 100ms 'da' syllable-FFR vs. piano tone-FFR (_N=27)
 ![100ms 'da' syllable-FFR and piano tone-FFR (_N=27)_](/images/BHS_Tutorial_FFR_GrandAverage.png)